 Whilst we cannot comment on the efficacy of the RCH-01 product in relation to regrowing hair given we have not tried it and the details of the latest clinical trial results have not yet been released, what we can say is that if you are a man or a woman concerned about thinning hair or a receding hairline, it is best to seek assistance as soon as possible.
 The reason for this is that both Male and Female Pattern Baldness are permanent, progressive forms of hair loss – they will not clear up of their own accord and will gradually worsen over time.

 There are already clinically-proven topical and oral treatments available – with both MHRA licenses and FDA approvals – for both these common conditions.
 Whilst men aged 18 and over can use both, men and women from 16 years of age can use the topical treatment only.
-These can be bolstered by non-pharmaceutical products to support healthy hair growth, which – at Belgravia – means options from home-use low level laser therapy devices, to highly-targeted Hair Vitalics food supplements.
+These can be bolstered by accompanying products to support healthy hair growth, which can range from home-use low level laser therapy devices, to highly-targeted food supplements, such as Hair Vitalics.

 As long as the hair follicles remain responsive and capable of normal hair growth, this route can be worthwhile exploring.
 In cases where the shedding has become too severe and baldness has developed, surgical intervention in the form of a hair transplant – as long as there is sufficient good quality donor hair around the back and/or sides of the scalp – may be the only hair restoration option left open.